justinlim0/forest-trials/README.md

+# Forest-Trials

+## Description
-simple text-based adventure game I made in grade 10 using Python and a web browser based IDE .
-It uses basic classes, menus through while loops, etc.
+"Forest Trials" is a short, turn-based adventure game that I made in the 10th grade using Python and a web browser based IDE called Replit.
+It uses basic classes, user-defined functions, and menus through while loops, etc.